Telematic Media Arts, San Francisco

 July 18, 2-4pm

-The work took shape over several months of research and preparation.
-Miller visited mining archives, lithium-enriched springs, and lithium evaporation ponds, tracing the materials and extraction processes that make contemporary technology possible.
-She also trained in BDSM houses in San Francisco and Los Angeles, approaching humiliation not only as a metaphor, but as a disciplined practice grounded in its own ethics and performance language.
+In preparation for the performance, Miller visited mining archives, lithium-enriched springs, and lithium evaporation ponds, tracing the materials and extraction processes that underpin today’s technological development.
+She inverted the purpose of these materials, redirecting their impact–even if momentarily–back to the body of those who might be responsible.
+Miller trained in BDSM houses in San Francisco and Los Angeles to develop eco-humiliation techniques as part of a disciplined practice grounded in its own ethics and performance language.